Healthy Homes Assessment Aotea

 Home Assessments Aotea for Rental Properties

-• Are the floor spaces insulated and is a ground water barrier in place?
+• Are the floor spaces protected and does it have a water barrier in place?

-• Is the ceiling insulation in require of topping up? need topping up or replacing?
+• Does the ceiling insulation require to be topped up or replaced?

 • Does the house have adequate ventilation?
 This includes extractor fans?